This post originally appeared on VICE Alps.

-Pegida – which stands for Patriotic Europeans Against the Islamification of the Continent – is a far-right organisation that was founded in Dresden in late 2014.
-At first, it seemed like the weirdos would stay put in Germany – since the collapse of Eastern Germany, the federal state of Saxony has become synonymous with the rise of the new far-right.
-But it soon transpired that, like any other form of bigotry, Islamophobia also spreads.
+PEGIDA, or Patriotic Europeans Against the Islamization of the Continent, is a far-right organization founded in Dresden in late 2014.
+Initially it seemed like the group would stay put in Germany—the federal state of Saxony has become synonymous with the rise of the new far-right in the country.
+But it soon became obvious that, like any other form of bigotry, Islamophobia also spreads.

-Last night, Pegida officially arrived in Austria, holding their first-ever march in the old town centre of Vienna.
-Two Facebook groups "Pegida Austria" and "Pegida Vienna" joined forces to mobilise a right-wing crowd to join them for a "promenade", as they called it.
-About 300 Pegida sympathisers turned up.
+Last night, PEGIDA officially arrived in Austria, holding their first-ever march in the old town center of Vienna.
+Two Facebook groups, "PEGIDA Austria" and "PEGIDA Vienna," joined forces to mobilize a right-wing crowd for a "promenade," as they called it.
+About 300 PEGIDA sympathizers turned up.

 Among them were various far-right protesters as well as some dedicated neo-Nazis.
-A group of masked protesters we talked to flashed us with a Nazi salute which they accompanied with a round of "Heil Hitlers" — both are illegal in Austria FYI.
-The same group eventually threatened the VICE Alps production team as well as various other local journalists saying "I'd happily go to jail for kicking your ass."
-All in all, Vienna last night was all about the good vibes.
+A group of masked protesters we talked to flashed us with a Nazi salute, accompanied with a round of "Heil Hitlers" (both are illegal in Austria, FYI).
+The same group eventually threatened the VICE Alps production team, as well as various other local journalists, saying, "I'd happily go to jail for kicking your ass."
+All in all, Vienna was not all about the good vibes last night.